derrynj/privategooglecalendars/docs/index.markdown

 2. Configure a Google project in the Google API Console and download the client secret JSON file.
 3. Upload this client secret JSON file in the Private Google Calendars settings page.
 4. Select the calendars you want to allow to be used on your Wordpress site.
-5. Use the widget, shortcode and Gutenberg block to display one or more of the selected calendars on your site.
+5. Use the widget, shortcode and Gutenberg block to display one or more of the selected calendars on your site or add some public calendars.

-## Setting up a Google project
+## Configure a Google project

 1. Create a project in the <a href="https://console.developers.google.com/" target="_blank">Google API console</a>.
 2. Enable the _Google Calendar API_.